adityanalge/forfans/README.md

 * About - PDF containing details about FORFANS
 * NetProfit - Smart Contract that allows us to compare revenues obtained by selling tickets the traditional way VS using ForFans
+* NetProfit_Python - A python format file for those who are not yet familiar with Solidity

 ## Wish to Contribute?